PutinVladimir/PhpStorm/README.md

 So:

-Don't use this, worse only Electron.
+Don't use this while they produce javashit, worse only Electron.

-If wanna use convert it to AppImage.
+If you are forced to use it at least should convert it to AppImage.

-Don't pay while they want money for every new release.
+Don't pay while they don't change financial model.